aaryac33/Predominance-diagrams-for-the-Ni-S-O/README.md

 **The problem description**
 To write a program which displays predominance diagrams for the Ni-S-O system for varying temperatures.
-A predominance diagram basically predicts the number of phases which can form at a particular temperature, it gives the stability of phase for a given partial pressure of SO2 and O2.
+A predominance diagram predicts the number of phases which can form at a particular temperature, it gives the stability of phase for a given partial pressure of SO2 and O2.
-Here, the input of the program would be the Temperature according to which a graph of log 〖pO_2〗_v/s log p〖SO〗_2 where p_x  represents partial pressure of x at the particular temperature.These partial pressures are calculated using the temperature dependent equations for change in Gibbs free energy and equilibrium constant.
+Here, the input of the program would be the temperature according to which a graph of log 〖pO_2〗_v/s log p〖SO〗_2 where p_x  represents partial pressure of x at the particular temperature.
+These partial pressures are calculated using the temperature-dependent equations for change in Gibbs free energy and equilibrium constant.

 ![image](https://github.com/aaryac33/Predominance-diagrams-for-the-Ni-S-O/assets/102223660/6565728e-4506-4056-aaca-a9c1240a2fa2)